jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 		0x2008 0000 - 0x2008 7FFF   32 KiB SRAM1
 		0x2010 0000 - 0x2010 107F   4224 bytes of NAND flash controller buffer

 One key takeaway is that the Due has a contiguous address space, despite having separate 64K and 32K banks.
 That address space ranges from `0x2007 0000` to `0x2008 7FFF`.
+I was under the impression that this was not the case, so that's good to know.

 Because the Due is basically a weird experiment that escaped into the wild, the usual Arduino instructions for viewing available RAM don't work.
 [Fortunately, I found instructions here](https://forum.arduino.cc/index.php?topic=182759.0).
 The memory report code is looking at the contiguous RAM address space I just mentioned, like so: